xstaticxgpx/zmqpush/README.md

 Details
 =======

-`stdin_queuer()` is configured to perform an edge-triggered epoll on sys.stdin which will timeout after 50ms.
+`stdin_queuer()` is configured to perform an edge-triggered poll on sys.stdin which will timeout after 50ms.
 When input is detected, a `for line in sys.stdin` loop is initiated to pull all available input into the queue.

 A `yield` is given after every line from stdin is queued so `zmq_pusher()` can pick up the message out of the queue and instantly write it to the ZeroMQ socket.
 This allows continuous streams of input to be worked on asynchronously.

 If no input is detected by the epoll, `stdin_queuer()` simply yields, which allows `zmq_pusher()` to clear the queue, if nescessary, without needing to wait for the yield in the  `for line in sys.stdin` loop - which normally is blocking.
-This allows `zmq_pusher()` to properly drain the socket buffer and internal queue in the event of connectivity issues, regardless of input.
+This allows `zmq_pusher()` to properly drain the socket buffer and queue in the event of connectivity issues, regardless of input.